-This is the first estimate of Scotland’s Gross Domestic Product (GDP) for 2020 Quarter 4 (October to December).
+This is the first quarterly estimate of Scotland’s Gross Domestic Product (GDP) for 2021 Quarter 4 (October to December).

 The coronavirus pandemic has led to a number of challenges in collecting the data to calculate GDP (as summarised by the ONS).
 As a result, GDP estimates for this quarter are subject to more uncertainty than usual and may be more prone to revision over time.

-- This is the first estimate of Scotland’s Gross Domestic Product (GDP) for 2020 Quarter 4 (October to December).
+- this is the first quarterly estimate of Scotland’s Gross Domestic Product (GDP) for 2021 Quarter 4 (October to December).

-- Scotland’s GDP grew by 2.0% in real terms during the fourth quarter of 2020, as lockdown measures were eased.
+- Scotland’s GDP grew by 1.3% in real terms during the fourth quarter of 2021.
 Over the same period, GDP in the UK as a whole grew by 1.0%.

-- Compared to the same quarter last year, Scotland’s GDP fell by -6.5%.
-Over the same period, the UK as a whole fell by -7.8%.
+- compared to the same quarter last year, Scotland’s GDP grew by 5.9%.
+Over the same period, the UK as a whole grew by 6.5%.

 If you have any enquiries relating to Economy Statistics then please contact us at: